Sanctuary of Hercules Victor (Tivoli): Operation and wealth of the Sanctuary

 In late republican and imperial times the traffic that crossed the city of Tibur (and therefore the sanctuary) had increased to the point that it was necessary to set up rest and sorting camps for wagons and herds, with related assistance and health control services, upstream and downstream of the bridge (the Roman bridge probably fell in the great flood of 105 AD) which crossed the Aniene near the temples of the Acropolis (also built at the beginning of the splendour of the city, II-I century BC).
 The rest camps upstream (towards Abruzzo) were probably in Crocetta, about 2 km from the city; those downstream from the clivus tiburtinus almost reached the Lucan bridge.
 These lands were all owned by the sanctuary.

 The sanctuary was also offered the "tithe" of every transaction made within it.
-The exchanges that took place within it and therefore the movement of money, or flocks within it was huge.
+The exchanges that took place within it and, therefore, the movement of money or flocks within it were huge.
 The "tithe" was paid in money or in kind (10% of the flocks).
-In the latter case, the specialised workers kept the flocks or herds in the large rooms on the north side of the via tecta reselling them as soon as possible at competitive prices.
+In the latter case, the specialised workers kept the flocks or herds in the large rooms on the north side of the via tecta, reselling them as soon as possible at competitive prices.
 In addition to this commercial part, the heart of the complex was represented by the Temple.
-After all, one of the reasons for the numerous constructions of sanctuaries in various cities of Lazio (Tibur, Praenestae, Terracina, Gabii, etc.) and other locations in central Italy was in fact to attract pilgrims, who also brought wealth.
+After all, one of the reasons for the numerous constructions of sanctuaries in various cities of Lazio (Tibur, Praenestae, Terracina, Gabii, etc.) and other locations in central Italy was, in fact, to attract pilgrims, who also brought wealth.
 The pilgrims brought offerings in money and in ex-voto which, often in gold and silver, were periodically removed and melted down, while those in terracotta were crammed into votive pits.
 Pilgrims needed accommodation and food, or cash loans, and for this the complex offered paid inn services and banking services.

 Another source of income for the sanctuary was the thesauri or alms boxes, placed in strategic points at the exits of the city, especially on the paths that allowed travellers not to go through the via tecta to enter or exit Tibur.

 Moreover, as the wealth and power of the Sanctuary increased, rich merchants or politicians, senators, proconsuls, generals were keen to make donations, to win the benevolence of the priests and the divinity, because they would be counted among the benefactors of the "fanum", gained prestige, or simply would be remembered.

 The wealth accumulated in a few decades meant that Octavian used the treasure of the sanctuary, which was still part of the public treasury, to prepare the army for the battle of Philippi.
 Nonetheless, the riches of the Tiburtine sanctuary continued to increase, due also to the functions of lending money (which was reserved to the "curator Fani", the only one who could practice usury without committing sacrilege) and to direct commerce, especially the oil trade with the island of Delos, one of the most powerful trading centres in the Mediterranean.